 Dr. Mertz has been a member of the faculty at The New England College of Optometry since 1999.
-He teaches General and Ocular Pharmacology and Etiology of Diabetes and Glaucoma.
-He is a lecturer and lab instructor in Principles and Practice of Optometry II.
-He also teaches numerous optometric techniques in the Advanced Diagnostic Techniques Lab, and is an instructor of Contact Lens Labs.
+He teaches Ocular Biochemistry and Genetics.
+He is a lab instructor in Principles and Practices of Optometry I, II, III and Ocular Diseases I. He also teaches numerous optometric techniques in the Advanced Diagnostic Techniques Lab.
 Dr. Mertz participates in the college’s international program, lecturing in physiology at Aalen University in Germany.
 At NECO, he serves on graduate student review committees and interview committees.

 In his private practice in Plymouth, Dr. Mertz specializes in dry eye and its treatment, and provides direct eye care to a large number of dry eye patients.
 He is also involved in a collaborative research study with Dr. William Blaner of the Columbia University School of Medicine in the assessment of retinoid and their functions.